ProphetSolAI/prophetsolai/README.md

 # ProphetSolAI 🔮
-**Solana x AI Analysis Project**
+**Solana × AI Analysis Project**

-ProphetSolAI kombiniert Meme-Kultur mit echter KI-Utility.
+ProphetSolAI combines meme culture with real AI utility.
-Das Projekt bietet KI-basierte Analysen und „Prophezeiungen“ zu Tokens & Smart Contracts auf Solana.
+The project delivers AI-powered insights and “prophecies” for tokens and smart contracts on Solana.

-### Aktueller Stand (31.10.2025)
+### 🚀 Current Progress (as of Oct 31, 2025)
-- ✅ API-Gateway läuft
+- ✅ API Gateway is running
-- ✅ Frontend mit Test-Button verbunden
+- ✅ Frontend connected with test button
-- ✅ Prophecy-Service antwortet erfolgreich
+- ✅ Prophecy Service responding successfully
-- 🚧 Nächster Schritt: Analyse-Eingabefeld + Anzeige echter Token-Prophezeiungen
+- 🔮 Next step: Build the analysis input field + display for real token prophecies

 ---

 Made with ⚡ by ProphetSolAI